Illinois residents paid $10,096 to attend the two-year public institution this year – $370 more than the $9,726 charged for 2017-18.

-About 98 percent of the school's undergraduate population are Illinois residents.
-About 1 percent are residents of other states and 1 percent are citizens of other countries.
+About 99 percent of the school's undergraduate population are Illinois residents.
+And about 1 percent are residents of other states.